Powerdynamo brings new ignition & light

 Then remove the generator.

-Disconnect the cables in the switch box, that goes to the regulator and to the ignition coil.
+Disconnect the cables in the switch box, that go to the regulator and to the ignition coil.

 • The DF cable (black)